How UAE is now producing world's best young badminton players

 Then this year, Taabia Khan, who comes from a family of cricketers, scaled the peak in girls’ doubles before Bharath Latheesh became the world’s top-ranked junior player in singles.

-Until taking a break for Grade 12 exams, Dev Vishnu, another teenage Dubai badminton sensation, broke into the top 10 of world junior rankings in mixed doubles.
+Before taking a break for Grade 12 exams, Dev Vishnu, another teenage Dubai badminton sensation, broke into the top 10 of the world junior rankings in mixed doubles.

 These youngsters have not tasted success overnight.
 It’s the result of years of hard work from the players who have been backed by the UAE Badminton Federation’s groundbreaking initiatives and parents who never hesitate to go the extra mile to help their children chase their dreams.

-Jaffer Ebrahim, a former Bahraini champion who is closely working with the UAE Badminton Federation as the BWF Dubai Badminton Development Manager, says the country has now developed an ecosystem to produce quality shuttlers.
+Jaffer Ebrahim, BWF's Dubai Badminton Development manager who is working closely with the UAE Badminton Federation, says the country has now developed an ecosystem to produce quality shuttlers.

 “I think it’s the result of all the efforts taken by the federation and also the hard work from the players and the coaches.
-Over the years, a lot of tournaments have been organized in the country, which is giving great exposure to the players,” Ebrahim told the Khaleej Times.
+Over the years, a lot of tournaments have been organized in the country, which is giving great exposure to the players,” Ebrahim, a former national champion in Bahrain, told the Khaleej Times.

 “Also, the academies have played a big role, they have very good coaching programmes and the parents of these players have been very supportive.